Michael Obiku

-Michael (“Mike”) Edirin Obiku (born 24 September 1968 in Warri) is a retired Nigerian football striker.
-He is currently coach at Feyenoord Rotterdam's Soccer Schools.
+Michael (“Mike”) Edirin Obiku (born 24 September 1968) is a Nigerian former professional footballer who played as a forward.

 Club career

-Obiku started his career with Flash Flamingoes in his native Nigeria and earned a move to highfliers Iwuanyanwu Nationale.
+Born in Warri, Obiku started his career with Flash Flamingoes in his native Nigeria and earned a move to highfliers Iwuanyanwu Nationale.
 From there, he moved on to become very successful in Cyprus.
 Then Feyenoord Rotterdam chairman Jorien van den Herik, who had a house on Cyprus, lured him to Rotterdam.
 On club level he won the Dutch Eredivisie in 1993 and the KNVB Cup in 1994 and 1995 with Feyenoord.
 He later became the first Nigerian to play in the J1 League.
 In 1999–2000 he returned to Cyprus and to his favourite team Anorthosis Famagusta F.C.
-He scored 13 goals and helped his club to win the Championship for the 4th time in a row in Cyprus.
-After so many years Obiku is still one of the legends of Anorthosis Famagusta FC and he is considered one of the all-time best players who ever played not only for the club but also in Cyprus.
+He scored 13 goals and helped his club to win the Cypriot Championship for the fourth time in a row in Cyprus.
+After so many years Obiku is still one of the legends of Anorthosis Famagusta and he is considered one of the all-time best players who ever played not only for the club but also in Cyprus.
 The fans never forgot his first spell in the club in 1989–1992 scoring 36 goals and gave him the nick "Black Diamond".